kenzsalih/hostel-management/README.md

-# 🎉 Hostel Mess Management System - Complete Setup Guide
+# Hostel Mess Management System - Complete Setup Guide

-## PROJECT STATUS: ✅ FULLY FUNCTIONAL

 Both Backend and Frontend are running and ready for feature development.